skirsch/Czech/README.md

-### Hall of shame
+### Negative acknowledgments
-Sir Ian Diamond for ignoring the requests of MPs to do a more thorough analysis of the data Te Whatu Ora for
+**Sir Ian Diamond, head of the UK ONS** for ignoring the requests of UK MPs to do a more thorough analysis of the data

+**Te Whatu Ora**
+for pressing criminal charges against Barry Young who was just doing his job to protect the people of New Zealand

 Santa Clara Department of public health
 CDC for refusing to talk to me about any data
 FDA for refusing to engage on this data